node-pinus/pinus/packages/pinus-admin/README.md

 ```

 **type** is the serverType, **token** is a string you can genrate by yourself
-when using in pomelo, you should fill all your servers with type:token
+when using in pinus, you should fill all your servers with type:token

 ###Notes

-`pomelo-admin` provides a series of useful system modules by default.
+`pinus-admin` provides a series of useful system modules by default.
 But most of them are turned off by default.
 Add a simple line of code in `app.js` as below to enable them.

 ```javascript
 app.configure('development', function() {